 (5) Nothing in this section affects the jurisdiction that the Parliamentary Commissioner for Administrative Investigations has under the Parliamentary Commissioner Act 1971.

-224. Delegation
+224. Delegation by Minister

 (1) The Minister may, by instrument, delegate to the chief executive officer the performance of any of the Minister’s functions except those under section 54, 168, 201, 222 or 223.